nathanlogie/neuro_arcade/docs/score_pipeline.md

 These results may be anonymous, or may be linked to a player through the site's authentication system.

-Owners of AI models also have the option to batch-upload the result data from their models playing a game through the site's interface.
+Owners of AI models also have the option to batch-upload the unprocessed result data from their models playing a game through the site's interface.

 ## Data processing

-When result data has been received, it's added to a queue.
+When unprocessed result data has been received, it's added to a queue.
 This queue is periodically processed into score data, using evaluation scripts.

 Evaluation scripts are per-game python scripts uploaded by the owners of games which take in one set of result data for a game and output one or more numeric